apache/infrastructure-website/content/pages/project-site.md

 See a how-to on using [Pelican and Buildbot](pelican-buildbot.html) to develop and deploy a project website.

+Pelican supports both flat websites and those that have subdirectories.
+For the latter, Pelican provides a <a href="https://github.com/akhayyat/pelican-page-hierarchy" target="_blank">plugin</a>.

+Browse a <a href="https://github.com/getpelican/pelican-plugins/" target="_blank">collection of Pelican plugins</a> to find others that support functionality you want to add to your site.

 <a href="https://github.com/search?q=topic%3Apelican+org%3Aapache&type=Repositories" target="_blank">This GitHub query</a> returns ASF repositories
 which have the `pelican` Topic, that should provide a few examples.